Weave Code

 composer require laravel/mcp

-Publish the MCP configuration:
+Publish the MCP configuration and migration:

 php artisan vendor:publish --provider="Laravel\MCP\MCPServiceProvider" --tag="mcp-config"